-Despite the many drawbacks of living in this African city, expats moving to Luanda are likely to have a richly rewarding experience, both culturally and financially.
+While there are undeniable drawbacks of living in this African city, expats moving to Luanda with an open mind are likely to have a richly rewarding experience, both culturally and financially.
 Nature buffs are sure to love the surroundings and anyone open to exploring the cultures and getting to know the locals will fit in easily.